 Settings in Which Massage Therapists Practice

 Massage therapists practice in a variety of settings and locations and in a variety of contractual arrangements.
-A therapist may also practice at several different sites and/or settings in a single day.
 Some examples of locations in which massage therapists practice are:

-While massage therapists work in a variety of work environments, sole practitioners or independent contractors account for the largest percentage of practicing therapists (96 percent).
-Thirty-eight percent work at least part of their time at a client's home/business/corporate setting or their home, 25 percent in a healthcare setting, and 23 percent in a spa setting.
+While massage therapists work in a variety of work environments, sole practitioners account for the largest percentage of practicing therapists (69 percent).
+Forty-eight percent work at least part of their time at a client's home, 27 percent in a health care setting, 25 percent in a spa setting and 17 percent at a client's workplace.

 The Path to a Career in Massage Therapy